 What about my kids?

 All childcare and Sunday School programs offered for children are free.
-Childcare is offered for children from birth to age 3 in our nursery.

-What To Expect:
+What To Expect

 There are also Sunday School, Bible Study, and other enrichment classes offered for adults throughout the week.
 Some of the courses will be short-term in nature, up to 13 weeks, while others may go the entire year or beyond.
 Summit Church follows the Methodist doctrine and has recently adopted a value statement of Open Hearts, Open Minds, Open Doors.
 Anyone is welcome to join us and experience the power of Christ in a non-threatening setting.

 Summit Church is a part of the Mountain Sky Conference of the United Methodist Church which has their headquarters in Denver, Colorado.
 The Directional Team is our local governing board and is made up of a chairperson, vice-chairperson, three reps that coordinate our finances, three reps that coordinate personnel, and three reps that coordinate building needs.
 They are all church members and meet monthly with the Lead Pastor and Operations Director to give direction to the business of the church and ensure we are leaning into our Mission, Strategic Vision, and Operational Values which you can find HERE.
 You can meet the Directional Team HERE.
 The church operates all business on a calendar year with leadership for all ministry teams being voted on by the congregation at the December/January Annual Charge Conference, which is an all-church meeting.
 This meeting is open to anyone who attends the church, and all members have a vote.
 Our current list of leadership teams and their members can be found HERE.
 The current church staff is led by a Lead Pastor and Senior Leadership Team.
 For contact information and a brief biography of our staff members, please go to Meet Our Staff.